DILCISBoard/E-ARK-CSIP/specification/implementation/structure/folders/index.md

 CSIPSTR11: The representation folder MUST include a sub-folder named `data` which includes all data constituting the representation ;

 <a name="CSIPSTR12"></a>
-CSIPSTR12: The representation folder SHOULD include a metadata file named METS.xml which then MUST include information about the identity and structure of the representation and its components ;
+CSIPSTR12: The representation folder SHOULD include a metadata file named `METS.xml` which then MUST include information about the identity and structure of the representation and its components;

 <a name="CSIPSTR13"></a>
 CSIPSTR13: The representation folder CAN include a sub-folder named `metadata` which CAN include all metadata about the specific representation